 - 1. What is NAFTA?
 Why was it formed?
 What has it accomplished? - 2.
 What is the European Union?
 Why was it formed?
 What has it accomplished?
+What challenges has it faced?

 3.6 Preparing for a Career in International Business